 Maize farming is one of the crop farming that is very suitable for Nigerians, considering our great arable land.
 Unlike rice farming, much more of our land can easily be used for maize farming

-Today we’ll discussing how you can start your own maize farming busines in Nigeria
+Today we’ll discussing how you can start your own maize farming business in Nigeria

 Introduction to Maize Farming in Nigeria